About this item

 About the Author

-Rob crossed the pond in 1974, planning on traveling around the world, but he ended up living and traveling throughout the Americas, from Alaska to Argentina.
-He has authored hiking and climbing guides to Central America and the Central Andes, as well as travel guides to Peru, Ecuador, Costa Rica, and the American Southwest for publishers ranging from Lonely Planet to National Geographic.
-He has been an active member of the Society of American Travel Writers since 1997.
+Rob Rachowiecki has lived and traveled throughout the Americas, from Alaska to Argentina.
+He has authored hiking and climbing guides for publishers ranging from Lonely Planet to National Geographic.
+He has worked as an adventure-travel guide and has been an active member of the Society of American Travel Writers since 1997.
+Rob lives in Tucson, around which he is often found hiking its many desert, canyon, and mountain trails.